nebari-dev/nebari/docs/source/admin_guide/backup.md

-# Manual backups
+# Manual Backups

-Manual backups requires amount to:
+Your cloud provider may have native ways to backup your Kubernetes cluster and volumes.

+This guide describes how you would manually obtain the data you need to repopulate your QHub if your cluster is lost and you wish to start it up again from the `qhub-config.yaml` file.

+There are three main locations that you need to backup:

+1. The Network File System (NFS) volume where all JupyterLab workspace files are stored
+2. The Keycloak user/group database
+3. The JupyterHub database (for Dashboard configuration)

+## Network File System

+This amounts to:

 - Tarballing the /home directory
 - Saving to block storage [s3, google cloud storage, etc]
 - Downloading and untaring to new cluster

-This specific guide shows how to do this on a cluster on AWS.
+This specific guide shows how to do this on an AWS cluster and upload to AWS S3.

-## Pre-requisites
+### Pre-requisites

 - [Install kubectl](<https://kubernetes.io/docs/tasks/tools/>)
 - [Install AWS command-line tool](<https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html>)

-## Kubectl configuration
+### Kubectl configuration

 To setup kubectl, obtain the name of the cluster.
 If the user knows the deployment region of the current cluster, this is straightforward: